Scientific: Salvia coccinea

 Form & Character: Delicate to sprawling and rangy, not restrained, tropical to subtropical.

-Seasonal Color: A free flowering accent bedding plant throughout the growing season.
+Seasonal Color: Tropical sage is a free-flowering accent bedding plant throughout the growing season.
 Most productive during the spring and fall in Phoenix.

 Pruning: Head back severely in late winter if you intend to grown tropical sage as a border perennial.